kismetwireless/kismet-web-docs/content/en/docs/dev/kismetdb.md

 ## Log Versions
 The log file version is stored in the `db_version` field of the `KISMET` table.
 When changes to the base database structure are made, this version will be incremented.

+### Version 9
+As of February 2025, Kismet has started using db_version 9.
+This version adds:
+1. `packet_full_len` to the `packets` table.
+This contains the original length of the packet.
+This is the same as the `caplen` value reported by libpcap, and will be greater than the original packet length when the capture size is limited.

 ### Version 8
 As of October 2021, Kismet has started using db_version 8.
 This version adds:
 1. `hash` to the `packets` table.
 This contains the CRC32 hash of the payload of the packet, not including the capture-specific radio headers.
 This is equivalent to the pcapng packet hash.